Olafaloofian/Git-Cheatsheet/README.md

 git pull
 ```

 * Pulling means you are requesting the latest code from the remote repository on Github.
-If no one else has pushed since you last pulled, git will tell you that you are 'Already up to date.'
+If no one else has pushed since you last pulled, git will tell you that you are `Already up to date.`

 * Pulling often results in merge conflicts.
 Make sure to carefully resolve the conflicts and consult with your team if necessary.